The Serpent's Fall

 * * *

-“Whoop, Whoop!
+“Whoop, whoop!
 Go bokke!”
-Jack said plonking back into his seat.
+Jack said, plonking back into his seat.

-“Dad!” she said, tugging harder at his sleeve.
+“Dad!” she said, tugging harder.

 “No!
 What just happened?”
 Jack cried.